-Now it can be seen how both Whiteheadian deeper ecology and traditional Japanese Buddhism, as well as the modern Shizengaku of Imanishi Kinji might converge on a central point usually rejected by both most all Deep Ecologists and Green Buddhists alike: namely, that the societies of occasions of experience in the biotic community of nature are characterized not only by interrelatedness and equality of sentient dharmas, but also by a developmental hierarchy of degrees of intrinsic values arising in the emergent, holistic, creative process of evolution, including aesthetic, moral and cognitive as well as spiritual values.
-In addition to the "horizontal axis" of interrelatedness and biospheric egalitarianism, there is also a vertical axis establishing a hierarchy of compassion, expanded awareness, and intrinsic or aesthetic value.
-Moreover, for both Whitehead and Imanishi, this vertical axis includes not only an ever-widening circle of wholeness, unity, and compassion through an expanded capacity for sympathetic feeling of social relationships between organisms and their surrounding environments, but also an ever-increasing realization of autonomy, individuation and creativity-thereby to realize an evolutionary, and developmental hierarchy of intrinsic values in the biotic community of living nature.
+Now it can be seen how both Whiteheadian deep ecology and traditional Japanese Buddhism as well as the modern Shizengaku of Imanishi Kinji might converge on a central point usually rejected by both most all Deep Ecologists and Green Buddhists alike: namely, that the societies of occasions of experience in the biotic community of nature are characterized not only by interrelatedness and equality of sentient dharmas, but also by a developmental hierarchy of degrees of intrinsic values arising in the emergent, holistic, creative process of evolution, including aesthetic, moral and cognitive as well as spiritual values.
+For in addition to the horizontal axis of interrelatedness and biospheric egalitarianism, there is also a vertical axis establishing a hierarchy of expanded awareness, compassion, and aesthetic value.